mas-bandwidth/netcode/STANDARD.md

 * sending connection response (2)
 * connected (3)

-The initial state is disconnected (0).
+The initial client state is disconnected (0).
 Negative states represent error states.
 The goal state is _connected_ (3).

-## Client Connection Process
+## Client-Side Connection Process

 When a client wants to connect to a server, a _connect token_ is first requested from the backend.